Clocking In and Out Policy: What to Include (+ Free Template)

 Bottom Line

 Accurately tracking time is crucial for any business type and size to maintain their budget.
-To achieve this, you must have a clear clock in/clock out policy so that all employees understand how to record their time and what happens if they violate the policy.
+To achieve this, you must have a clear policy on clocking in and out so that all employees understand how to record their time and what happens if they violate the policy.